Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: System and model

 \section{System and model}

 The SPI is implemented with a quantum dot charged with an extra electron spin and embedded in a semi-transparent micro-cavity which provides a highly efficient coupling to the electromagnetic field on one side of the emitter.
-This structure gives rise to a nearly perfect confinement of the field in one semi-axis, a geometry often called "half 1D", see Fig.~(\ref{figI}a).
-All along the paper, we consider that the SPI is kept at a cryogenic temperature and hence is immune to phonon-induced decoherence~\cite{Somaschi2016,thomas2021race}.
+This structure gives rise to a nearly perfect confinement of the field in one semi-axis, a geometry often called ``half 1D", see Fig.~(\ref{figI}a).
+All along the paper, we consider that the SPI is kept at a cryogenic temperature and we neglect phonon-induced decoherence and spectral diffusion whose characteristic time scales, in state-of-the-art devices, are considerably longer than the lifetime of the excited states~\cite{Somaschi2016,tomm_bright_2021}.